 You may have noticed many of the demo graphics used are new to the 7.9.4 release.
 The Aspen demo was designed to showcase the Expedition Enterprise flow starting with DxDesigner and I/O Designer and continuing through Expedition XtremePCB and Valor.
-On Tuesday, November 13 during my webinar on concurrent engineering I will feature Aspen and how the Mentor Technical Marketing team used the integrated concurrent Expedition Enterprise PCB design software.
+On November 13, in my webinar on concurrent engineering I will feature Aspen and how the Mentor Technical Marketing team used the integrated concurrent Expedition Enterprise PCB design software.

 What is a concurrent enabled flow?
 In the Mentor Graphics PCB Expedition design environment with concurrent licensing and setup, multiple engineers can work on the same project, including the schematic, constraint rules and PCB layout at the same time.
 All versions of the Expedition Enterprise DxDesigner are capable of concurrent editing of a schematic project.
 At our office in Colorado, Aspen was created concurrently with 4 engineers working on the schematic, 3 on the CES rules, and 4 working on the Expedition XtremePCB layout all at the same time!